d2l-ai/d2l-en/chapter_linear-regression/linear-regression-scratch.md

 in :eqref:`eq_mse`.
 In the implementation, we need to transform the true value `y` into the predicted value's shape `y_hat`.
-The result returned by the following function will also have the same shape as `y_hat`.
+The result returned by the following method will also have the same shape as `y_hat`.
 We also return the averaged loss value among all examples in the minibatch.